mulle-concurrent/mulle-multififo/README.md

 ## Usage

-You can not store 0 pointers or `~0` pointers into the FIFO.
+You can not store NULL pointers or `~0` pointers into the FIFO.

-The operations are non-blocking and lock-free.
 If the FIFO is full your write will return with an error.
-If the FIFO is empty on ready you will get a NULL pointer.
+If the FIFO is empty on read you will get a NULL pointer.